 One tradition that we did not inherit, but I find it quite fun is the Danish Countdown candle.
 One use a plain candle and mark it from 1 to 25.
 You burn it each just just long enough to melt to the next marking until you get to the very last one on the bottom, then it is Christmas Day.
 Fun right?
 Oh, and they believe elves are little Santas that live in your attic the whole year through to be ready when Christmas arrives for little tasks Santa uses them for…

 Shops, schools and churches start with festivities in November.
 Shops are decorated, schools have nativity shows and churches have Carols by Candlelight get-togethers and outreaches to the needy.

 Growing up, we had a Christmas tree(a fake one) we only decorated a few days before Christmas.
-We usually opened presents on Christmas Eve, after the kids give an impromptu nativity show for the grow ups.
-On Christmas Day, we’ll go to church in the morning, afterwards, we’ll have a big lunch and then the grow ups will have naps while the kids play with their new toys.
+We usually opened presents on Christmas Eve, after the kids give an impromptu nativity show for the grownups.
+On Christmas Day, we’ll go to church in the morning, afterwards, we’ll have a big lunch and then the grownups will have naps while the kids play with their new toys.

 Christmas Eve is usually spent with family, having a big dinner and opening presents for the kids.
-We also go for a ride to watch houses that are made up with lights.
+We also go for a ride to watch houses that are made up of lights.
 Christmas morning, our kids will open their stocking gifts, then we go to church.
-After church they will receive another gift.
+After church, they will receive another gift.
 We try spreading it out, so the excitement of presents lasts longer.